SusssYi/StreamDot/README.md

 ## Usage

 1. Sign in with your google|discord account (you can also view streams without signing in)
-2. Add a tvShow or movie to your watchlist
+2. Add a tvShow or movie to your watchList
 3. Enjoy the stream